 The Second Phase includes the remainder of the Study Area and may commence following completion of the planned upgrades to the Union Street Pumping Station.
-The stormwater management network is as proposed as described through refinement though detailed design.
+The stormwater management network will be refined though detailed design.

 A trunk sewer is proposed to connect the east and west lands.
 The trunk sewer details will be confirmed through the detailed design with consideration of a potential alterative to route north or south of the natural features on the west side of Tower Street.